Estimated Reading Time: 9 Mins

 No. 3

-- If I’m struggling with option 1 or 2, obtaining the opinion or advice of a third party can be invaluable.
+- Personally, if I’m struggling with either of the first two approaches, seeking the opinion or advice of a trusted loved one can be invaluable.

-- I might need someone who see’s things more clearly on my behalf and who can advise me in a way that will prevent me from jeopardising my own life.
+- Having someone who see’s things more clearly than I do, and who can offer guidance that prevents me from jeopardising my life, goes a long way.

 Image by freepik